 If you’re venturing to Nara as a day trip from Kyoto, the Express Kintetsu trains from Kyoto Station are your best bet.
 The journey time is approximately 43 to 50 minutes and will set you back just ¥620.

-For Japan Rail Pass holders, you’ll need to choose the Miyakoji trains from Kyoto (45 minutes) or the Yamatoji trains from Osaka (30-45 minutes).
+For travelling on a Japan Rail Pass, you’ll need to choose the Miyakoji trains from Kyoto (45 minutes) or the Yamatoji trains from Osaka (30-45 minutes).